 A personal investigation into the history that surrounds us, from the historian and award-winning author of The Hidden Ways

-The Secret History of Here is the story of a single place, a farm in the Scottish Borders.
-The site on which Alistair Moffat’s farm now stands has been occupied since pre-historic times.
-The fields have turned up ancient arrow heads, stone spindles, silver pennies and a stone carved with the rune-like letters of Ogham.
+The Secret History of Here is the story of a single place in the Scottish Borders.
+The site on which Alistair Moffat’s farm now stands has been occupied since prehistoric times.
 Walking this landscape you can feel the presence and see the marks of those who lived here before.

 See more reviews